10 Common Mistakes to Avoid When Retouching Product Photos (Even Pros Make Them!)

 Balancing Realism with Effective Shadow and Reflection Work

 Shadows are critical for creating a sense of space and dimension.
-A well-placed shadow helps customers understand the product’s size, shape, and placement, adding realism to the image.
-Without a shadow — or with one that’s too harsh or poorly aligned — the product appears disconnected from its environment, losing credibility.
+A well-placed shadow helps customers understand the product’s shape.
+Without a shadow or with one that’s too harsh or poorly aligned, the product appears disconnected from its environment, losing credibility.

 Techniques for Accurate Shadows and Reflections